dolthub/docs/content/concepts/dolt/sql/databases.md

 ## Difference between MySQL Databases and Dolt Databases

-In Dolt, databases act like they do in traditional SQL but have a couple additional properties.
+In Dolt, databases act like they do in MySQL.

+## Interaction with Dolt Version Control

 First, in Dolt, each database has it's own commit graph.
 So, Dolt version control is limited to a single database.
 You cannot commit changes across multiple databases in a single commit.
 You cannot share a log across multiple databases.
 Branches cannot be made across databases.